After waving goodbye to the beauty of Great Sand Dunes, my mom and I continued making our way north back towards Montana.

 - Camping: none in the park, plenty of options nearby

-- Hiking: 15 miles of trails; we walked the 1.5-mile Perkins Central Gardens loop, which passes close by many of the features
+- Hiking: 15 miles (24 km) of easy trails; we walked the 1.5 mile (2.4 km) Perkins Central Gardens loop, which passes close by many of the features

 - Other: The park is open from 5am-11pm and the visitor center is open 8am-7pm in the summer, with shortened hours in the winter